anordin95/a-conceptual-overview-of-asyncio/1-conceptual-overview-part-1.md

 ## Event Loop Callbacks

-One classic gotcha is that the event loop does not store task objects (i.e. `asyncio.Task` instances) in its collection of jobs or queue.
+One classic gotcha is that the event loop does not store task objects (i.e. `asyncio.Task` instances) in its queue (or "collection of jobs").
 Instead, it stores callables (or "callbacks") which generally invoke tasks, though they can do other more general things too!
 I know that sounds minor and pedantic, but it matters for garbage collection.
 If you don't keep a reference to the task, there will be no references to the object, and the